 Boil a small saucepan (or double boiler) of water.
 In a heatproof bowl, lightly whisk egg whites and sugar over, but not touching, the boiling water.
 You want to gently heat the eggs so they get warm but not cooked.
 Whisk until the sugar is completely dissolved and the mixture is warm to the touch (it should reach 155 to 160 degrees F on a candy thermometer).
 Transfer the egg white-sugar mixture to the bowl of an electric mixer fitted with the whisk attachment.
 Beat on high speed for about 8-10 minutes, until the meringue is shiny, holds stiff peaks, and has cooled to room temperature.
 The outside of the mixing bowl should be room temperature when you touch it.

 Swap the whisk attachment for the paddle attachment and begin to add the butter, one tablespoons at a time, mixing well after each addition.
 Adding the butter too quickly can cause your buttercream to curdle.
 If it curdles, keep beating – it should eventually get back to the right texture.
 After all of the butter has been added, increase speed to high and beat until thick and very fluffy.
 If your frosting gets too liquidy here, switch to your whisk attachment and whip until it returns to a spreadable texture.
-Stop the mixer and add the bourbon.
-Mix on medium speed and add in the blueberry jam or preserves.
+Mixing on medium speed, add in the blueberry jam or preserves.
 Beat again until jam is thoroughly mixed and frosting is still fluffy.
 Use immediately, or cover and refrigerate in an airtight container until ready to use.
 If you refrigerate the buttercream, let it warm to room temperature before using and beat it again until it becomes fluffy again.
 If your buttercream is too liquidy to use, place it in the fridge for about 15 minutes, then beat it again.

 Use a long serrated knife (like a bread knife) to level your cakes.
 Place a generous dollop of frosting in between each layer and on top of the stack.
 Spread a thin layer of frosting all over the edges and use an icing spatula (to spread it around and scrape down the sides until they’re smooth.
 Top with blueberries and enjoy!